Akaflieg-Freiburg/enrouteManual/05-referencePages/03-settingsDataConnections.rst

 We recommended removing data connections that you will no longer use.
 In order to remove a data connection, locate the data connection in the list, tap on the three-dot menu and choose the menu item "Remove".

-.. note:: **Enroute Flight Navigation** maintains a list of default data
-    connections, which cannot be removed.
+Note that default data connections cannot be removed.